top of page

 Open tub of Haechandle gochujang hot pepper paste filled with glossy red chili paste on a bright kitchen counter with garlic and dried chilies nearby.

-So the clean answer is this:
+The clean answer is this:

 That is the difference most first-time buyers are really trying to figure out.
+Gochujang gives you more long-term flexibility.
+Ssamjang gives you faster table-ready satisfaction.

 👉 Browse our [Korean sauces & pantry category] for more options.